ibm-cloud-docs/cis/http-concepts.md

 {: #chrome-client}

-To connect to your website over HTTP/3 using Chrome, first download and install the [most recent version of Chrome Canary build](https://www.google.com/chrome/canary/){: external}.
+To connect to your website over HTTP/3 using Chrome, first download and install the [latest Chrome Canary build](https://www.google.com/chrome/canary/){: external}.
 Then, enable HTTP/3 support in Chrome Canary using the `--enable-quic` and `--quic-version=h3-23` [command-line arguments](https://www.chromium.org/developers/how-tos/run-chromium-with-flags){: external}.

 After Chrome starts, enter your domain in the address bar.
 To verify the protocol version, open Chrome’s Developer Tools and go to the **Network** tab.
 If `http2+quic/99` doesn’t appear in the **Protocol** column, try reloading the page.